Yifan0110/Yifan0110/README.md

 - 👀 I’m interested in Data Science/Machine Leaning
 - 🌱 I’m currently learning Data Science in University of Chicago
 - 📫 How to reach me: [LinkedIn Profile](https://www.linkedin.com/in/yifan-han-6860441b0/)
-- ⚡ Fun fact: I'm a sleepyhead, I can sleep for more than 12 hours.
+- ⚡ Fun fact: I'm a sleepyhead.
 Once I slept for 16 hours consistantly

 <!---
 Yifan0110/Yifan0110 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.